Daniel E. Bandmann: Theatrical career

 Bandmann made his first appearance in Britain at London's Lyceum Theatre on February 17, 1868, in Narcisse.
-Over the follow decade Bandmann would embark on tours visiting a number of the principal cities in Australia, New Zealand, the Hawaiian Islands, North America and Great Britain.
-During this period he performed in front of King Kamehameha V, Brigham Young and Queen Victoria.
-Bandmann's most ambitious tour sailed from San Francisco late in 1879 and did not return until January 1884, after staging nearly 700 performances in Tasmania, New Zealand, Australia, the Malay Peninsula, China, India and Hawaii.
+Over the following decade Bandmann would embark on tours visiting a number of the principal cities in Australia, New Zealand, the Hawaiian Islands, North America and Great Britain.
+During this period he performed in front of King Kamehameha V, Brigham Young, and Queen Victoria.
+Bandmann's most ambitious tour sailed from San Francisco late in 1879 and did not return until January 1884, after staging nearly 700 performances in Tasmania, New Zealand, Australia, the Malay Peninsula, China, India, and Hawaii.

 Bandmann first married Anne Herschel, a native of Davenport, Iowa, on June 22, 1865.
 His second marriage, in February 1869, was to the British actress Millicent or Melicent Farmer, daughter of Nehemiah Frederick Farmer and Elizabeth Hodgson.
 Millicent, stage name Milly Palmer (1845–1926), starred in his London production of Narcisse, and is mentioned in James Joyce's Ulysses for her "impersonation" of Prince Hamlet.
 This union ended a few years later after their Pacific and North American tours and the birth of a daughter and son.
 Bandmann then had a long relationship with the young Canadian actress Louise Beaudet, a member of his 1879 Asia-Pacific tour.
 Though it's unclear whether the two ever married, after his marriage to actress Mary Therese Kelly in the early 1890s, Bandmann was obligated to compensate Beaudet to avoid a messy court entanglement.
 With Mary Kelly, Bandmann had four children born between 1892 and 1905.

 Later life

 In 1887 Bandmann purchased two ranches near the abandoned settlement of Hell Gate, not far from Missoula, Montana.
-Though new to ranching, Bandmann would co-found the Montana Board of Horticulture and introduce to the area McIntosh red apples, Percheron horses, Holstein cattle and exotic breeds of chickens and pigs.
+Though new to ranching, Bandmann would co-found the Montana Board of Horticulture and introduce to the area McIntosh red apples, Percheron horses, Holstein cattle, and exotic breeds of chickens and pigs.
 Today the site of his property is called Bandmann Flats and hosts a golf club.

 Death

-Bandmann died suddenly at his Montana ranch on November 23, 1905, just a few months after the birth of his last child, and was laid to rest at the Missoula Cemetery.
+Bandmann died suddenly at his Montana ranch on November 23, 1905, aged 68, just a few months after the birth of his last child, and was laid to rest at the Missoula Cemetery.

-Maurice Edward Bandmann (1872–1922), his son by Millicent Farmer, later became a theatrical impresario credited with building a number of theatres throughout the Far East.
-He died in Gibraltar at about age 50.
+Maurice Edward Bandmann (1872–1922), Daniel's son by Millicent Farmer, whom he had wed on February 9, 1869, later became a theatrical impresario credited with building several theatres throughout the Far East.
+Maurice died in Gibraltar around age 50.